People Get Ready: Reception and legacy

 The single reached number 3 on the Billboard R&B Chart and number 14 on the Billboard Pop Chart.

 Rolling Stone magazine named "People Get Ready" the 24th greatest song of all time and also placed it at number 20 on their list of the 100 Greatest Guitar Tracks.
 The song was included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 The song was inducted into the Grammy Hall of Fame in 1998, and selected as one of the ten best songs of all time by a panel of 20 songwriters, including Paul McCartney, Brian Wilson, Hal David, for Britain's Mojo music magazine in 2000.

 Cover versions

 The song became a classic that has influenced a wide range of artists from country singers through British, American and Australian pop and rock artists to reggae star Bob Marley who recorded an interpretation of "People Get Ready" as "One Love/People Get Ready" in 1965 and again in 1977.
-Others who have recorded the song include the Blind Boys of Alabama, Paul Jackson Jr., Al Green, Aretha Franklin, Eva Cassidy, The Persuasions and the Staple Singers.
+Others who have recorded the song include the Blind Boys of Alabama, Paul Jackson Jr., Al Green, Aretha Franklin, Eva Cassidy, Everly Brothers, the Chambers Brothers, The Persuasions and the Staple Singers.